 If desired, property owners may obtain their an appraisal on their own.
 The City will then have both appraisals reviewed by a third-party appraiser who will submit an estimate of value, and a revised offer may be presented.

 Property owners are compensated with the fair market value -- the same amount of money that the sale of the property would bring under current market conditions.

 The City endeavors to make payment as rapidly as possible after an agreement is signed.
-Typically, property owners can expect to receive a check two to four weeks after City Council approves the transaction, depending on the title.
+Typically, property owners can expect to receive a check two to four weeks after the City Council approves the transaction, depending on the title.

 Download Acquisition FAQs

 An easement is granting the City permission from the property owner to be on their property (either temporarily or permanently) during construction or future maintenance.
 The property owner will still maintain ownership.

 - A temporary easement provides space for the contractor to work and negotiate equipment on private property and expires upon completion of a project.

-- A permanent easement provides the City permission for access and/or future maintenance to City facilities.
+- A permanent easement provides the City permission for access and/or future maintenance of City facilities.
 These are commonly utility easements.

 The City routinely requests a donation of the needed property interests based upon public benefit.
 Property owners are under no obligation to donate and will receive just compensation for all property rights required by the City.
 If a property owner chooses not to donate, the City may elect not to perform the work or proceed with monetary negotiations.